 These points are extremely relevant to the case of Fr.
 Leonard Feeney; for many people falsely claim that “the Church condemned Fr.
 Feeney’s teaching” in 1949.
 They are so wrong.

 They are referring to the alleged Holy Office letter dated Aug.
 8, 1949, called Suprema Haec Sacra.
-But what they don’t tell you or don’t emphasize is that this alleged Holy Office letter, which is filled with modernism and errors, was approved in common form by Pius XII, not in specific or solemn form.
+But what they don’t tell you or don’t emphasize is that this supposed Holy Office letter, which is filled with modernism and errors, was not approved in specific or solemn form by Pius XII.
 It was also not signed by Pius XII.
-As a common form Holy Office letter, it’s not infallible and it can be rejected if it contradicts something of greater weight, which it definitely does.
-This video is not about why Pius XII, who allowed modernism to grow in various ways, approved the letter in common form.
-It is about the Holy Office and Roman Congregations.
+It only purported to be a common form Holy Office act.
+But a common form Holy Office letter is not infallible and can be rejected if it contradicts something of greater weight, which Suprema Haec Sacra definitely does.
+This video is not about why Pius XII, who allowed modernism to grow in various ways, supposedly approved the letter in common form.
+It's about the Holy Office and Roman Congregations.

 Even someone like Msgr.
 Joseph Clifford Fenton admitted that Suprema Haec Sacra was not infallible.

 Furthermore, the alleged Holy Office letter Suprema Haec Sacra, dated Aug.
 8, 1949, wasn’t even promulgated in the normal fashion.
 It was never published in the Acts of the Apostolic See, which is customary for such decrees.
-Canon 9 of the 1917 Code of Canon Law says that laws are typically published in the official commentary called the Acts of the Apostolic See (AAS - Acta Apostolicae Sedis).
+Canon 9 of the 1917 Code of Canon Law says that laws are published in the official commentary called the Acts of the Apostolic See (AAS - Acta Apostolicae Sedis), unless a different mode of promulgation has been prescribed.
 We don’t merely find disciplinary decrees published in the AAS but also encyclicals and things pertaining to doctrine.
-Since Suprema Haec Sacra wasn't even published in the AAS, it’s true to say that it was never officially published or at least that it was irregular.
+Since Suprema Haec Sacra wasn't even published in the AAS, and no other mode of publication was specified in the letter, it’s true to say that it was never officially published.

 But even if Suprema Haec Sacra had been published in the normal fashion (which it wasn't), that would not make it infallible or magisterial.